drakakisgeo/kythera-wink-theme/README.md

     ```

 2. Make a copy of the folder "wink-theme" in your /public directory.
+3. Make a copy of the folder views/blog to your project at the same path.
-3. Copy/paste those routes in your routes/web.php
+4. Copy/paste those routes in your routes/web.php
     ```php
          Route::get('/blog', function (\Illuminate\Http\Request $request) {
              $tag = $request->tag;